golang/geo/README.md

 # Overview

+This forked version of s2geometry implements a few essential functionalities like region term indexer, polygon projections etc for enabling the use of s2geo in the information retrieval systems that uses an inverted index for indexing and querying the spatial tokens.

 S2 is a library for spherical geometry that aims to have the same robustness, flexibility, and performance as the best planar geometry libraries.